joel-huang/computation-structures/README.md

 __1D project__
 * Construction of a 1-bit full adder with an FPGA tester `(/1-bit-full-adder-FPGA/)`
-* Implementation of an 8-bit ALU design on an FPGA `(/8-bit-ALU/)`
-* Design and prototype of an electronic game using the 8-bit ALU

 __2D project__
 * Optimization of a 32-bit adder `(/32-bit-adder-2D/)`